 What is colloidal silver?

-To understand just how small these particles and ions can be, imagine that we magnify the thickness of a single human hair to represent the distance of 1 mile.
-Now, imagine that these tiny silver particles and silver ions could be seen as small as a single green pea within that same 1 mile stretch.
+To understand just how small these particles and ions are, imagine that we magnify the diameter (not length) of a single human hair to represent the distance of one mile.
+Now, imagine that these tiny silver species would be seen as green peas within that very long one mile stretch.

 What is PPM?

 The term "parts per million" or (PPM) is a way of expressing very diluted concentrations of one substance dispersed in another substance.

 Silver PPM refers to a quantity rather than a type or size of silver.